-The NPPP may have an influence over air quality both on its own and in combination with other PPS such as the A9 Dualling Strategy.
-The Plan's ability to influence the level and distribution of development as well as its aim to encourage greater visitor numbers to the National Park, means that spatial options should be carefully considered.
+The LDP may have an influence over air quality both on its own and in combination with other PPS such as the A9 Dualling Strategy.
+The Plan's influence over the level and distribution of development as well as its aim to facilitate a better visitor experience, means that spatial options should be carefully considered.